MP Estate Planning UK

 Gathering Necessary Documentation

-1. The original will and any codicils.
+1. The original will and any codicils (amendments to the will).

 The Role of the Executor

-• Applying for the grant of probate.
+• Applying for the Grant of Probate.

-• Distributing the remaining assets according to the will.
+• Distributing the remaining assets to beneficiaries according to the will, keeping detailed records of every transaction.

 Common Reasons for Delays in Probate